Majibur Rahman Sarwar

-Majibur Rahman Sarwar is a Bangladesh Nationalist Party (BNP) politician.
-He is the former mayor of Barisal City Corporation and former member of parliament for Barisal-5.
+Majibur Rahman Sarwar is a Bangladeshi politician and joint secretary general of Bangladesh Nationalist Party (BNP).
+He is the former mayor of Barishal City Corporation and former member of parliament from Barisal-5.

 Career

 Sarwar was elected to parliament from Barisal-5 as a Bangladesh Nationalist Party candidate in 1991, 1998, 2001, and 2008.
 He is the Joint Secretary General of Bangladesh Nationalist Party.

 In 2018, Sarwar contested the Barisal City mayoral election but withdrew before the voting was completed alleging irregularities with the voting.
 He was nominated by the Bangladesh Nationalist Party to contest the 2018 General Election from Barisal-5.